Kansas Wheat Innovation Center

 The Kansas Wheat Innovation Center was built by the Kansas Wheat Commission, through the Kansas wheat checkoff, to get improved wheat varieties into the hands of farmers faster.
 It represents the single largest research investment by Kansas wheat farmers in history.
 The Center was built on land owned by Kansas State University; the Kansas Wheat Commission has a 50-year lease on the property.

-Construction on the $11 million Kansas Wheat Innovation Center began in October 2011 and the facility was completed in November 2012.
+Construction on the $15 million Kansas Wheat Innovation Center began in October 2011 and the facility was completed in November 2012.
+An additional four greenhouse bays were completed in spring 2018.

 The Kansas Wheat Innovation Center represents the state’s single-largest, farmer investment in wheat research.
 The office space is anchored by the Wheat Growers Board Room.
 When a sliding wall is opened, the Kansas Wheat Spokesperson test kitchen turns the board room into a classroom.
 The center also includes 15,000 square feet of state-of-the-art laboratory space, where Heartland Plant Innovations conducts research dedicated to new genetic traits and technologies for wheat.